AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 1. `$network` rules match **IP addresses only**!
 You cannot use it to block or unblock access to a domain.
 2. To match an IPv6 address, you have to use the collapsed syntax, e.g. use `[2001:4860:4860::8888]$network` instead of `[2001:4860:4860:0:0:0:0:8888]$network`.
 3. An allowlist `$network` rule makes AdGuard bypass data to the matching endpoint, e.g. there will be no further filtering at all.
-4. If the IP part starts and ends with `/` character, it's treated as a [regular expression](/general/ad-filtering/create-own-filters.md#regular-expressions-support).
+4. If the IP part starts and ends with `/` character, it's treated as a regular expression.

+> We recommend to get acquainted with this [article](#regexp-support), for better understanding of regular expressions.

 ##### `network` examples